 This weekend, the Church will once again hear the remarkable Gospel passage of Lazarus being raised from the dead.
 This miracle is only recorded in John’s Gospel.
 It is the last miracle before Jesus’ Passion, Death, and His own Resurrection.

 We all know the story: Lazarus is a friend of Jesus, as are Mary & Martha who sent word to Jesus.
-In fact, the scriptures say, “Now Jesus why not try this out 200 mcg Misoprostol loved Martha and her sister and Lazarus.”
+In fact, the scriptures say, “Now Jesus where can i buy generic accutane loved Martha and her sister and Lazarus.”
 Their close relationship must have made his delay appear very strange to his disciples.
 Generally, when a loved one is ill we try to see him as soon as possible.
 But Jesus tells us the reason for the delay: “for the glory of God, that the Son of God may be glorified through it.”
 We have the benefit of hindsight.
 We know what Jesus meant, but how confusing was this to his followers?
 Jesus had already cured many people of illness, why not do it again?
 Here, we see that Jesus is letting everyone know there is something much greater ahead.
 Perhaps some of the disciples were mindful of the words of the prophet Ezekiel, which we find in our first reading: “I am going to open up your graves, and bring you up from your graves, O my people…”